tiwater/ticos-client/sdk/python/README.md

    - Uses an external storage service
    - Supports custom paths when `tf_root_dir` is specified

+### Data Structure

+The storage system maintains two main types of data:

+1. **Messages**:
+  Chat history.

+2. **Memories**:
+  The generated long-term memory.

+In INTERNAL mode, data is stored in an SQLite database located at `~/.config/ticos/ticos.db`.
+In EXTERNAL mode, the storage location depends on the `tf_root_dir` configuration.

 ### Error Handling

 - All network operations include error handling and retry logic